web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browserslist.md

 # Browserslist

-Builder supports using [Browserslist](https://browsersl.ist/) to specify which browsers should be supported in your Web application.
+Rsbuild supports using [Browserslist](https://browsersl.ist/) to specify which browsers should be supported in your Web application.

 ## What is Browserslist